DROP .OBJ OR SET FILE URL

 How to navigate

+This web is an attempt to show how your personal data flows through private contractors and into the governments hands.
 Hover over any node to see details.
 Scroll to zoom, click and drag to pan.
 Use the + / − buttons to zoom in and out.

 These systems do not affect everyone equally though, and surveillance systems don't create bias from scratch.
 They inherit it.
 Predictive policing algorithms are trained on historical arrest data, which is shaped by decades of discriminatory enforcement.